ricardofbarros/clean-obj/README.md

 ## Strict Mode

-If strict mode is set to true it will delete properties that are null and undefined, Default is false.
+If strict mode is set to true it will delete properties that are null and undefined.

+**Default is false.**

 ### Example